MVioque/YODA/README.md

 Young Objects Discovery Algorithm (YODA)

-Neural Network based algortihm to identify new high-mass PMS objects (Herbig Ae/Be) within Gaia, AllWISE, IPHAS and VPHAS+ (see Vioque et al. in prep).
+Neural Network based algortihm to identify new high-mass Pre-Main Sequence objects (Herbig Ae/Be) within Gaia, AllWISE, IPHAS and VPHAS+ (see Vioque et al. in prep).
 The algorithm can be adapted to other target sources and catalogues.

 The pipeline of the algorithm can be structured as follows: